saltsystemslab/InferScale/README.md

 ## 1. Setup

-Run from the repo root after allocating GPU, you may need to load `cuda/12.8.0`, `cmake`, and `python`:
+Run from the repo root after allocating GPU, you may need to load `cmake/4.2.3`, `python/3.13.5`, and `cuda/12.8.0`.

 ```bash
 cd /projects/SaltSystemsLab/peter/benchmark-jasper